Markgian06/Markgian06/README.md

 ### About Me

-- 🎮 Avid gamer on mobile and PC platforms.
+- 🎮 I enjoy playing on mobile and PC platforms.
 - 📚 Currently expanding my skills in C++.
 - 🎯 **Motivation:** I believe every experience is an opportunity for growth and learning.